Passion's Log

 python3.12 -m pip --version

-How to Manage Multiple Versions
+Managing Multiple Versions

 If you want to call your newly installed version (e.g., 3.12) directly when typing python3 in the terminal, you can use the update-alternatives tool.

-(⚠️ Warning: This may affect system-level scripts relying on older Python versions)
+(⚠️Warning: This may affect system-level scripts relying on older Python versions)

 Add Version to Candidate List

-# Assuming 3.10 is the system default
+# Assuming 3.10 is system default

 # Newly installed is 3.12